 SPORT & APPLICATION

-At CrossFit Lifted, we believe in the structure and ethos behind CrossFit® and stand behind it's pursuit of long term health for every individual, regardless of their physical adaptation.
-For more information, please read "What is Fitness?", an easy-to-read breakdown and summary of the science behind CrossFit and why it works so well.
+At CrossFit Lifted, we believe in the structure and ethos behind CrossFit® and stand behind it's pursuit of long term health for every individual, regardless of their physical adaptation or athletic background.